aplteam/RegExHelp/README.md

 This is a stand-alone help system that can be used instead of Dyalog APL's single page on Regular Expressions the interpreter comes with.

-Providing the massive amount of information on a single page makes it difficult to use.
+Providing such a massive amount of information on a single page makes it difficult to use.
 Splitting it into several pages, providing a tree structure, offering a powerful search feature and a proper index makes life significantly easier when it comes to Regular Expressions.